-Milken Tech-Pole Index: As DeVol et al (2001) state, "Regional clusters [of high-tech industry] may be more important in fostering innovative economic activity than the large multinational corporations that engage in promoting it."
-Thus potentially, the prevalence or spatial concentration of high-tech industry in a metropolitan area may be highly related to the metro's capacity for innovation.
+Milken Tech-Pole Index.
+As DeVol et al. (2001, 38) state, "Regional clusters [of high-tech industry] may be more important in fostering innovative economic activity than the large multinational corporations that engage in promoting it."
+Potentially, the prevalence or spatial concentration of high-tech industry in a metropolitan area could be highly related to the metro's capacity for innovation.
 Thus, measures of this concentration are used here as proxies for patents to test the robustness of the empirical models.
-We make use of the measures of high-technology industry spatial concentration constructed by DeVol et al of the Milken Institute.
-They form their "Tech-Pole" index by multiplying together their two individual measures of concentration, (1) high-tech location quotient and (2) the metro area proportion of national high-tech output.
-The location quotient effectively measures the importance of an industry on a local economy, but unfortunately does not adjust for the size of the city.
-Therefore, on this measure, the impact of small metros with high local concentrations of high-tech industry on the national economy may be exaggerated.
-Likewise, large metros may rank highly on the measure of metro area proportion of national high-tech output simply due to their size.
-To alleviate these concerns, DeVol et al formed a composite index that combines the two measures by multiplying them.
-The composite measure is their "techpole", and is intended to measure the technological "gravitational pull" that a metro exerts.
+We make use of the measures of high-technology industry spatial concentration constructed by DeVol et al. of the Milken Institute.
+They form their Tech-Pole index by multiplying together their two individual measures of concentration, (1) high-tech location quotient and (2) the metro area proportion of national high-tech output.
+The location quotient effectively measures the importance of an industry to a local economy, but unfortunately does not adjust for the size of the city.
+Therefore, on this measure, the impact of small metros with high local concentrations of high-tech industry on the national economy might be exaggerated.
+Likewise, large metros might rank highly on the measure of metro area proportion of national high-tech output simply due to their size.
+To alleviate these concerns, DeVol et al. formed a composite index that combines the two measures by multiplying them.
+The composite measure is their Tech-Pole, which is intended to measure the technological "gravitational pull" that a metro exerts.

-Creative - Density Interaction: To assess the joint effects of creativity and density on innovation, we construct a multiplicative interaction term of the scaled composite density index and percentage creative capital.
+Creative-Density Interaction.
+To assess the joint effects of creativity and density on innovation, we construct a multiplicative interaction term of the scaled composite density index and percentage creative capital.
 We feel this measure provides a good proxy for the actual density of creative capital.
-One would expect actual creative density to increase with overall density, and fortunately, we observe our interaction term increasing with overall density.
-This variable is of primary interest in our empirical tests, and if our theories are borne out by the data we expect this interaction term to obtain a positive coefficient.
+One would expect actual creative density to increase with overall density and, fortunately, we observe our interaction term increasing with overall density.
+This variable is of primary interest in our empirical tests, and if our theories are borne out by the data, we expect this interaction term to obtain a positive coefficient.
 A final comment about this measure should be made.
 Clearly, creative capital is comprised of engineers, scientists, artists, architects, athletes, and several other occupations.
-Obviously, this measure is present in all regressions, but, importantly, also included separately are bohemians and percent scientists and engineers.
+Obviously, this measure is present in all regressions but, importantly, also included separately are bohemians and percent scientists and engineers.
 Seemingly, one could raise the objection that we double-count scientists and engineers and bohemians, given that they are controls in the regressions and are part of the creativity measure.
-However, we feel that creative capital should be conceived as an entity unto itself, and that important "reactions" or "interplay" occur when its individual components are interspersed together that differ from those occurring if only scientists and engineers or only bohemians were present.
+We feel, however, that creative capital should be conceived as an entity unto itself, and that important reactions or interplay occur when its individual components are interspersed together.
 So, the whole is greater than the sum of its parts.
-We still need to account in a regression for the individual effects of scientists and engineers and bohemians, to reinforce the predominant importance of the "reactions" described above.
+We still need to account in a regression for the individual effects of scientists and engineers and bohemians, to reinforce the predominant importance of the reactions described earlier.

-IV.
 Findings

-Regression Estimation Results:
+Regression Estimation Results